If you wish to open your business on a restricted trading day, you'll need to apply for an exemption from NSW Fair Trading, unless you're:

 - You can apply for exemption for more than one shop, but they must all be currently operating.

-- All applications are displayed on the NSW IR website for 14 days, and public comment is invited.
+- All applications are displayed on the Fair Trading website for 14 days, and public comment is invited.

-- Once a decision has been reached, an order granting the exemption will be published on the NSW IR website.
+- Once a decision has been reached, an order granting the exemption will be published on the Fair Trading website.

 - Unless defined under the Act as a small shop, the Retail Trading Act 2008 clearly identifies that employees must voluntarily offer to work in a shop exempted to trade on a restricted day, and failure to comply with that provision will incur substantial fines.